bitwes/GodotEditorHandles/README.md

     # scenes or loading scenes in the edtior.
     _apply_editor_handles()

-# Example of resizing and moving a TextureRect when handles are moved.
-You must
+# Example of resizing and moving a couple things when handles are moved.
-# implement both size and position if what you resize is not `expand from center` only.
+# Even if you do not allow MOVE, you still need to set the size if you want
+# to support `expand_from_center` being disabled.
 func _apply_editor_handles():
     $TextureRect.size = editor_handles.size
     $TextureRect.position = editor_handles.position - $TextureRect.size / 2

+	$Area2D/CollisionShape2D.shape.size = collision_shape_props.size
+	$Area2D/CollisionShape2D.position = collision_shape_props.position
 ```

 ## Add code to resize/move things.